open-mmlab/mmagic/docs/en/migration.md

 - The `models` in MMedit 1.x is refactored to five parts: `base_models`, `data_preprocessors`, `editors`, `layers` and `losses`.
 - Add `data_preprocessor` module in `models`.
 Normalization and color space transforms operations are moved from datasets transforms pipelines to data_preprocessor.
 The data out from the data pipeline is transformed by this module and then fed into the model.

-More details of config are shown in [model guides](/docs/en/advanced_guides/models).
+More details of models are shown in [model guides](/docs/en/advanced_guides/models).